NumbersStationAI/meadow/README.md

 Meadow supports auto-advance which means the feedback is always '\<next\>'.

 ## Text-to-SQL Use Case
-To get started with a simple use case using text-to-SQL on a sqlite3 database, we have `examples/demo.py` to run.
+To get started with a simple, interactive use case using text-to-SQL on a sqlite3 database, we have `examples/demo.py` to run.
 This use case has three main task agents: a attribute detector, a schema cleaner, and a text-to-SQL agent.
 Note, you will need an OpenAI API key or have it set as an environment variable.
 ```bash
 poetry run python examples/demo.py \
   --api-key API_KEY \